Site Search

 This bio-bibliography of one the most important contemporary British composers begins with a brief biographical sketch.
 Works and first performances are listed alphabetically by title, and each entry is followed by the relevant bibliographic citation numbers.
 The discography includes sound recordings in all formats.
 The major portion of the work, the bibliography, is divided into articles and reviews; books, theses, and dissertations; articles by Walton; and films.
 The archival section lists collections of Walton's music manuscripts, letters, and miscellanea.
 Two appendices contain a chronological listing of works and first performances, and a works lists arranged by classification.

-Portrait of Walton, Michael Kennedy.
+Portrait of Walton.
+Michael Kennedy.
 Oxford University Press.
 2000.
-ISBN 0198167059 (paperback)
+ISBN 0198167059 (paperback).

 In this biography by one of England's foremost writers on music, William Walton's personality emerges in all its complexity and self-contradiction.
 Michael Kennedy portrays a creative artist completely committed to his art yet plagued by misgiving and doubts, prey to insecurity and frustration, vulnerable to criticism, and jealous of the achievement of others.
 At the same time he was witty and generous, bore no grudges, and enjoyed the loyalty of a host of friends.
-Appointed his biographer by the composer himself, Kennedy has had access to correspondence with many of the friends and colleagues who were important in Walton's life, among them Siegfried Sassoon, Benjamin Britten, Malcolm Arnold, and Andre Previn.
+Appointed his biographer by the composer himself, Kennedy has had access to correspondence with many of the friends and colleagues who were important in Walton's life, among them Siegfried Sassoon, Benjamin Britten, Malcolm Arnold, and André Previn.

 Back to the top…